DOING MORE FOR MEMBERS

-- Common myths around investing in illiquids/private markets
+- What are the common myths around investing in illiquids/private markets?

-- Steps to take to incorporate illiquids within your scheme investment strategy
+- What steps need to be taken to incorporate illiquids within your scheme investment strategy?

 ESG investing can thrive with a proactive approach, but not as solely a data and metrics exercise.
 DC schemes can move forward and recognise the investment opportunities available in the companies making a difference.
 Not only to gain from, but also as a way of driving change and focus on real world outcomes.
 By integrating ESG principles into our investment analysis and practice, we can look beyond the data and see ESG as an opportunity, not a problem.
 In this session, uncover what actual ESG investing is and how regulators have used transparency demand to drive change, the limitations of ESG ratings and understand long-termism & the importance of governance.

 Nick Roy, Aegon’s Client and Partnership Director, will explore the latest innovations in scheme governance and member engagement.
 Enhancing member’s relationship with their employer and pension provider.

 Are world events, rising living costs and COVID-19 causing distracted DC savers to deprioritise environmental and social issues?
 In this session, Legal & General will share its latest member research on ESG and discuss with Tumelo CEO Georgia Stewart, how we might overcome the greenwash scepticism that may be coming between people and their pension plans.

 We are joined by the newly appointed President of the Society of Pension Professionals, Steve Hitchiner.